inalone/lastfm-discord-presence/README.md

 ## Known caveats

 - I haven't implemented repeated retries to connect to the Discord client yet, so in order to run this, Discord must first already be open.
+- There is a bug where nowplaying seems to not be stripped after playing songs sometimes.
+I am working on debugging this behaviour.